liferay/liferay-docs/developer/customization/articles/03-architecture/01-architecture-intro.markdown

 -   Override navigation
 -   Modify portlet JSP content

-As you can see, the @product@ architecture supports developing services, UI components, and customizations.
+As you can see, the @product@ architecture supports developing services, the UI, and customizations.
 The Core's runtime framework makes components accessible for examining and managing.

-The architecture articles cover Core, service, and UI topics.
+The architecture section covers Core, service, and UI topics.
 The initial articles dive deeper into the Core to describe class loading, modularity, and more.
-But you can jump ahead to service and UI architecture topics if you like.
+But you can jump ahead to any service or UI architecture topics, if you like.
 Enjoy exploring the @product@ architecture!